gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScanner.md

 ```

 ## DESCRIPTION
-The Set-AIPScanner cmdlet updates Azure Information Protection Scanner service account and DB instance.
-The command is used to change Azure Information Protection Scanner service account and DB instance used by the service.
+The Set-AIPScanner cmdlet updates the service account and SQL Server database instance for the Azure Information Protection scanner.
+Use this command when you want to change the account or database details that was previously specified, for example, when you installed the scanner by running the [Install-AIPScanner](./Install-AIPScanner.md) cmdlet.

+The new configuration takes effects when the Azure Information Protection Scanner service is next started.
+This cmdlet does not automatically restart this service.

 ## EXAMPLES

-### Example 1: Changes Azure Information Protection Scanner DB to SERVER1\AIPSCANNER
+### Example 1: Change the database for the Azure Information Protection scanner
 ```
 PS C:\> Set-AIPScanner -SqlServerInstance SERVER1\AIPSCANNER

 Azure Information Protection Scanner service configuration change completed successfully.
 ```

+This command configures the Azure Information Protection scanner to start using the SQL Server database instance named AIPSCANNER on the server named SERVER1.

 ## PARAMETERS

 ### -ServiceUserCredentials
-Credential object for a user name and password used to run Azure Information Protection Scanner service.
-Domain\Username format should be used when prompted for user credentials.
+Specifies a **PSCredential** object for the new account to run the Azure Information Protection Scanner service.
+For the user name, use the following format: Domain\Username.
+You are prompted for a password.

+To obtain a PSCredential object, use the [Get-Credential](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
+For more information, type `Get-Help Get-Cmdlet`.

+This account must be an Active Directory account that requires the following:

+- **Log on locally** right.
+This right is required for the installation and configuration of the scanner, but not for operation.
+You can remove this right after you have confirmed that the scanner can discover, classify, and protect files.

+- **Log on as a service** right.
+This right is required for the installation, configuration, and operation of the scanner.

+- For labels that apply or remove protection: The account must be synchronized to Azure AD and have an email account.
+In addition, this account must be a super user for the Azure Rights Management service.
+For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](https://docs.microsoft.com/information-protection/deploy-use/configure-super-users).

+- Access to the data repositories to scan: Read permissions for discovery mode only (files are not classified or protected).
+Read and Write permissions for applying labels that meet the conditions in the Azure Information Protection policy.

 ```yaml
 Type: PSCredential